• Fairholme Sport

 Interschool

-• Darling Downs Schools Cup Gala Day – Term 2
+• Darling Downs Schools Cup Gala Day (Middle and Senior)

 Representative pathways